loganstarkkali/redteam-lab-scripts/README.md

 - **script.exe** → Compiled version of the GitHub-IP reverse shell (for Windows 64-bit).

 ---

+## Usage
+⚠️ Note: Windows Defender or antivirus may flag `script.exe`.
+If that happens, use the `.bat` version or run inside a safe VM environment.

 Open scripts in your lab environment.